Working with our agency partners to feed our local hungry

 Food Rescue – Providing food to agency partners to feed the hungry

 Agency Partners register annually to receive food at no cost and must follow safe food handling procedures.
-Second Helpings provides at least 80 percent, and up to 100 percent, of our Agency Partners’ food needs.
+Second Helpings provides up to 100 percent of their food needs.

-Thanks to the efforts of our 300 committed and active volunteers, our food rescue efforts cost less than 15 cents per pound, or 18 cents per equivalent meal.
+Thanks to the efforts of our more than 325 committed and active volunteers, our food rescue efforts cost less than 15 cents per pound, or 18 cents per equivalent meal.

 Healthy Food Initiative – Adding produce and protein

 Our food donors provide a limited amount of produce.
 Because produce is essential to a healthy diet, Second Helpings launched a program to solicit grants to supply additional fresh produce and protein to our agency partners.
 Working with a local farmer in Beaufort, produce is harvested, packaged and delivered to the agencies.
 We also partner with wholesalers and our Food Donors.

 Farmers – South Carolina has 220 days of growing seasons.
 We work with Dempsey Farms in the Beaufort area to collect, package and distribute fresh produce to our agencies.
 We even have a dedicated plot of land that supplements our fresh produce offerings.

 Wholesalers – Between growing seasons, and whenever there is a need, Second Helpings purchases food from a wholesaler in Savannah at discount prices and delivers produce, protein and many other items to our agencies.

 Food Donors – When grant funds are available, we partner with our local Food Donors to purchase fruits and vegetables at discount prices.

 Fill the Need Program – Helping those who make our paradise possible